District Policy Washington County School District Logo

 2. Policy

 2.1.1.
-A person having control of a minor who has reached the age of six years, but has not reached the age of eighteen years, shall send the minor to a public or regularly established private school during the school year of the district in which the minor resides.
+The parent/guardian of a school-age child shall enroll and send the school-age child to a public or regularly established private school during the school year of the district in which the minor resides unless the school-age child is exempt from enrollment under Section 53G-6-204 or 53G-6-702.

 2.1.2.
-It is a class B misdemeanor for a person having control of a minor under subsection (1) to intentionally or recklessly fail to comply with the requirements of chapters 53A-11.
+It is a class B misdemeanor for a person having control of a minor who is under 12 years old and in grades 1 through 6 under subsection 2.1.1 to intentionally or recklessly fail to comply with the requirements of chapters 53G-6.

 2.1.3.
-A designee for the local board of education shall report qualifying cases of willful noncompliance to the appropriate city, county, or district attorney involving minor’s ages 14 and under.
+A designee for the local board of education shall report violations of this section to the appropriate city, county, or district attorney.

 2.2.1.
 Students are responsible for the completion of any work missed due to absence, regardless of the reason for the absence (excused, unexcused, truant).
 Students with absences prior to the midterm week will be allowed to submit completed make-up work through the midterm grading period.
 Students with absences following the midterm week will be allowed to submit completed make-up work through the end of the current grading period.